Sjors/nado-book/resources/assume-utxo.md

 What’s important to understand here is that developers can already collude against you and sneak bad things into the code — we’ll talk more about that in chapter @sec:guix.
 Developers could also put in a backdoor that gives them access to your private keys.
 This actually happened with an altcoin called Lucky7Coin.^[<https://github.com/alerj78/lucky7coin/issues/1>] These backdoors could be very carefully hidden in the code in a way that only very skilled developers could detect.
 The Assume Valid hash, on the other hand, is very clearly visible, and it requires very little skill to verify, as explained above.
 This is why the Bitcoin Core developers believe that this feature is safe against abuse.

-Although Assume Valid has been in Bitcoin Core since v0.14 (2017), there’s a new idea that’s been proposed: AssumeUTXO.
+Assume Valid has been in Bitcoin Core since v0.14 (2017), and now there’s a new proposal: AssumeUTXO.

 ### AssumeUTXO